County reports COVID-19 death from Trinity Oaks Health and Rehab - Salisbury Post

 Also on Tuesday, a spokesperson for Trinity Oaks said Trinity Living Center will be closed until Nov.
 4 after someone tested positive for COVID-19, prompting staff and residents to complete a 14-day quarantine.
 It had been open throughout the pandemic.

 “We are looking forward to re-opening our program and serving our participants again,” said Christina Joyce, the center’s executive director.
-“We will continue to work with the Rowan County Health Department as we make safety our number one priority, as we have over the past six months of the pandemic.”
+“We will continue to work with the Rowan County Health Department as we make safety our No. 1 priority, as we have over the past six months of the pandemic.”

 The state typically updates its list of outbreaks and clusters each Tuesday and Friday, but that did not occur by deadline Tuesday.
 County data currently show five congregate care facilities with outbreaks considered active, including Accordius Health, Liberty Commons, Elmcroft, Trinity Oaks Health and Rehab and the N.C.
 State Veterans Home.